Neoclassical buildings have many (although not necessarily all) of these features:

 - Tall columns that rise the full height of the building

 - Domed roof

 The word Neoclassical is often used to describe an architectural style, but Neoclassicism is not actually any one distinct style.
 Neoclassicism is a trend, or approach to design, that can incorporate a variety of styles.
-You'll find Neoclassicism in these historic house styles:
+Although you may associate Neoclassicism with grand public buildings, the Neoclassical approach has also shaped the way we build private homes.
+You'll find Neoclassical ideas in these historic house styles:

 - Greek Revival

 These stately, pillared homes became popular in the United States during the 1800s.

 A Federalist building does not always have imposing pillars, but its symmetry and decorative details are classically inspired

 Stately plantation homes built before America's Civil War were often inspired by classical architecture.

 In the late 1800s and early 1900s, ancient Greek and Roman ideas were combined with balustrades, balconies, and lavish decoration.